King's Indian Defence: 1.d4 Nf6 2.c4...... 7.0-0

 History and Notable Players

 It arises from the King's Indian Defence: 1.d4 Nf6 2.c4... c5.
-Among the most prolific practitioners on the White side are Milan Vukic (14 games), Nino Kirov (9 games), Gyozo V Forintos (8 games).
-On the Black side, notable exponents include Svetozar Gligoric (21 games), Ariel Sorin (15 games), Diego Flores (10 games).
+Among the most prolific White practitioners are Milan Vukic (14 games), Nino Kirov (9 games), Gyozo V Forintos (8 games).
+Black-side regulars include Svetozar Gligoric (21 games), Ariel Sorin (15 games), Diego Flores (10 games).

 Main Lines and Variations